rambip/sketch-vectorization/README.md

 The goal of this project is to implement the following paper: <https://www-sop.inria.fr/reves/Basilic/2016/FLB16/fidelity_simplicity.pdf>

+We also implemented several new ideas, such as a [convolutional neural network](./notebooks/cnn.ipynb) with synthetic data augmentation for preprocessing.

 ## Use

 To install the dependencies, install [uv](https://github.com/astral-sh/uv) and run `uv sync`.